epidrome/dokey/README.md

 | set-up continuous integration |||
 | create your docker image |||

-# grading

-Passing grade is awarded as soon as you post to asciinema a demo of basic usage with default options.
-The grade improves for each extra configuration that you demonstrate and becomes excellent as soon as you find a similar tool or for significantly novel uses.

 # references

 the above references are only indicative and you are strongly encouraged to search for and evaluate alternatives.
 There are several resources that provide information about terminal applications, such as: